traefik/traefik/docs/content/providers/kubernetes-ingress.md

     If the Kubernetes cluster version is 1.18+, the new `IngressClass` resource can be leveraged to identify Ingress objects that should be processed.
     In that case, Traefik will look for an `IngressClass` in the cluster with the controller value equal to *traefik.io/ingress-controller*.

+    In addition to the controller value matching mechanism, the property `ingressClass` (if set) will be used to select IngressClasses by applying a strict matching on their name.

     Please see [this article](https://kubernetes.io/blog/2020/04/02/improvements-to-the-ingress-api-in-kubernetes-1.18/) for more information or the example below.